KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 #### :pushpin: Examples:

-A 777777-coin pre-mine, with a block reward of 0.0005 coin, and on-demand blocks after block 128.
+A 777777-coin pre-mine, with a block reward of 0.0005 coin.
 The block reward ends at block 25000.

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=50000 -ac_end=25000 &